geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/tutorial.rst

       PropertyCollectors=CRSExtractorSPI(crs),ResolutionExtractorSPI(resolution)
       Schema=*the_geom:Polygon,location:String,crs:String,resolution:String

-   The MosaicCRS properyty is not mandatory, but it's a good idea to set a predictable target CRS that all granule footprints can be reprojected into, otherwise the mosaic machinery will use the one of the first indexed granule.
+   The MosaicCRS property is not mandatory, but it's a good idea to set a predictable target CRS that all granule footprints can be reprojected into, otherwise the mosaic machinery will use the CRS of the first indexed granule.

 #.
 Save this file in the root of the mosaic directory (along with the index files).
 The result is the following: